JensMunkHansen/IterativeClosestPoint/README.md

 supporting various priors.
 For both algorithm a distance threshold can be set as well as the maximum number of landmarks.

+Currently, we use the interpolated normal using `vtkImplicitPolyDataDistance`.
+We should return the interpolated normal instead.

 ## Build and run

 It is implemented following the directory and build structure of